ava-labs/avalanche-network-runner/README.md

 ### `add-node`

-Add a new node to the network
+Add a new node to the network.

 #### Flags